Stock Break-Even Calculator

-If you buy the same stock multiple times, your average purchase price and the true break-even price can differ.
-Average price tracks only your weighted cost per share, while break-even also includes trading fees like commission and transaction tax.
-This calculator aggregates multiple purchases to show both values clearly, plus charts, compare, copy, and PDF export.
+If you buy the same stock multiple times, your average purchase price and true break-even price can differ.
+Average price tracks weighted cost per share, while break-even also includes trading fees such as commission and transaction tax.

-How to use the calculator
+How to use this calculator

 1. 1